 If the source has a firewall or IP filtering configuration, ensure that the network port being used for MySQL is not being filtered.

 Check that you can reach the source by using

 tracertto reach the host.

-If the slave was running previously but has stopped, the reason usually is that some statement that succeeded on the master failed on the slave.
-This should never happen if you have taken a proper snapshot of the master, and never modified the data on the slave outside of the slave thread.
-If the slave stops unexpectedly, it is a bug or you have encountered one of the known replication limitations described in Section 18.4.1, “Replication Features and Issues”.
-If it is a bug, see Section 18.4.5, “How to Report Replication Bugs or Problems”, for instructions on how to report it.
+If the replica was running previously but has stopped, the reason usually is that some statement that succeeded on the source failed on the replica.
+This should never happen if you have taken a proper snapshot of the source, and never modified the data on the replica outside of the replication threads.
+If the replica stops unexpectedly, it is a bug or you have encountered one of the known replication limitations described in Section 17.5.1, “Replication Features and Issues”.
+If it is a bug, see Section 17.5.5, “How to Report Replication Bugs or Problems”, for instructions on how to report it.

 The value of

 Nshould be 1 if the next statement from the source does not use